tanghui315/speakr-app/README.md

     Please contact **speakr maintainers** for details on obtaining a commercial license.

 **You must choose one of these licenses** under which to use, modify, or distribute this software.
 If you are using or distributing the software without a commercial license agreement, you must adhere to the terms of the AGPLv3.

+## Roadmap

+Speakr is actively being developed.
+Future planned features include:

+*   **Quick Language Switching:** A faster way to change transcription or output languages on the fly.
+*   **Large File Chunking:** Automatic splitting of large audio files to support transcription endpoints with file size limits (like OpenAI's 25MB limit).

 ## Contributing